 NYU School of Medicine is one of the nation's top-ranked medical schools.
 For 175 years, NYU School of Medicine has trained thousands of physicians and scientists who have helped to shape the course of medical history and enrich the lives of countless people.
 An integral part of NYU Langone Health, the School of Medicine at its core is committed to improving the human condition through medical education, scientific research, and direct patient care.
 For more information, go to med.nyu.edu, and interact with us on Facebook, Twitter and Instagram.

-Position Summary: We have an exciting opportunity to join our team as a Research Nurse.
+We have an exciting opportunity to join our team as a Research Nurse.

-In this role, the successful candidate serves as a nurse observer in studies of patient clinical response and the therapeutic efficacy of drugs and other measure that are carried out as both a means of teaching identified goals of patient care and clinical research.
+Position Summary: Serves as a nurse observer in studies of patient clinical response and the therapeutic efficacy of drugs and other measure that are carried out as both a means of teaching identified goals of patient care and clinical research.

 PUBLICATION - Contributes to and publishes relevant research findings in collaboration with research staff.
 Communicates published research findings to staff members.
 Prepares reports/abstracts for conferences and publication.